Five Unique Ways To Spend Your Long Weekend In Regional NSW

-Here are five unique ways to spend Australia Day if you’re planning on escaping the city.
+Here are five unique ways to spend this long weekend if you’re planning on escaping the city.

 The Shoalhaven area is home to more than 100 beautiful beaches, and while you can explore the spectacular coastline at any time (it is only two hours from Sydney and Canberra, after all), a long weekend gives you ample opportunity to tick a bunch of sandy stretches off the list.